Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Excessive exercising leading to amenorrhea

-People with osteoporosis may not develop any symptoms and the disease, therefore, is often called "silent."
+People with osteoporosis may not develop any symptoms and the disease, therefore, is often described as "silent."
 However, children with the rare idiopathic juvenile osteoporosis (IJO) may develop lower back, hip, and foot pain.
 In addition, IJO is sometimes coupled with physical deformities, including abnormal curvature of the thoracic spine (kyphosis), sunken chest, or a limp.
-The symptoms of juvenile osteoporosis may resemble other bone disorders or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of juvenile osteoporosis may look like other bone disorders or medical problems.
+Always consult your child's doctor for a specific diagnosis.

 Diagnosis of juvenile osteoporosis is often not made until the child has a broken bone.
-In addition to a complete medical history and physical examination, diagnostic procedures for juvenile osteoporosis may include:
+In addition to a complete medical history and physical exam, other tests may include:

 Skeletal X-rays.
 A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

 Bone density test.
 A diagnostic procedure to determine bone mineral content and skeletal changes, such as bone loss.
-Unfortunately, there haven't been enough tests done on children to determine what is normal.
+Unfortunately, normal values for children vary widely depending on which machine is used and the previous experience of the clinic.

 Blood tests.
 Tests to measure serum calcium and potassium levels.